against Class I FPV drones.

 Bundeswehr & NATO Forces

-Infantry and convoy protection in the tactical close range.
+Infantry and convoy protection at tactical close range.
 Vertical Takeoff, infantry-deployable, kinetic effector under Operator-Authorization.

 EU Allied Forces

 Counter-UAS layer for armed forces facing active Class I FPV threats.
 Established defense validation channels.
-Dual-Use 2021/821 compliant, ITAR-free.
+ITAR-free; dual-use across defense and critical infrastructure.

 Critical Infrastructure (DE/EU)

 Airports, energy infrastructure, ports, major events.
-Detection-first mode; kinetic deployment exclusively via authorized state operator.
+Detection-first mode; kinetic deployment exclusively via an authorized state operator.

 FROM SIM TO INTERCEPT.